E-Krabs/hidden-morse-code-translator-esp32/README.md

 # morse_code_exam_cheater
-Decodes morse code imput from RPi 0 w+ GPIO, sends to an API, and plays back inear tts or vibration motor that you can hide... anywhere.<br>
+Decodes morse code imput from ESP32 IO, sends to an API, and plays back inear tts or vibration motor that you can hide... anywhere.<br>

 <center>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~<br>